Westberg-Lab/Protein-Analysis-Pipeline/script_documentation.md

 # Protein Prediction Pipeline: Detailed Script Documentation

 This document provides detailed documentation for each Python script in the protein prediction pipeline.
+(NOTE: changes have been made, so not all information is up to date!)

 ## Table of Contents